russellbits/Writing/Poetry/little-moon-following/poem.md

 You've grown, yes...    and grown up
     but still...

-smile.  little moon is following you.
+smile.  little moon is still following you.